-If you have not flown on Southwest Airlines for the last couple of months you will notice some new changes to the Southwest boarding process because of Coronavirus (COVID-19).
+If you have not flown on Southwest Airlines since before the pandemic you will notice some new changes to the Southwest boarding process because of Coronavirus (COVID-19).

 Southwest Airlines Boarding Process